Salah to leave Liverpool? Mohamed Salah on Real Madrid, Barcelona

-‘Mohamed Salah to Barcelona’ and ‘Mohamed Salah to Real Madrid’ will be trending today, and likely for a while.
+‘Mohamed Salah to Barcelona’ and ‘Mohamed Salah to Real Madrid’ will likely be trending for a while after these comments in the media from the Liverpool star.

 [ MORE: How to watch PL in the USA ]

-Okay, so he’s been left out of Liverpool’s starting lineup at Crystal Palace just after this story was published, but that was due to being rested by Jurgen Klopp.
-Let’s not get too carried away here.
+Okay, so he was left out of Liverpool’s starting lineup for the 7-0 win at Crystal Palace just after this story was published, but Jurgen Klopp said that was because he was rested.

+Let’s not get too carried away here, but Salah did tell Spanish outlet AS that he was ‘very disappointed’ about not being given the captaincy recently and talked up Barcelona and Real Madrid.

+Asked about that interview, Klopp responded that he had ‘nothing to say from my side about that, all fine,’ about Salah speaking to AS.

 “I think Madrid and Barcelona are two top clubs,” Salah said.
 “Who knows what will happen in the future?
 But right now I am focused on winning the Premier League and the Champions League with Liverpool again.”